rasakhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 9: Script to print result of POWER divided by DIVIDE Task 10: Script to display the results of BREATH to the poser of LOVE Task 11: script to convert a number in BINARY var from base 2 to base 10
+Task 9: Script to print result of POWER divided by DIVIDE Task 10: Script to display the results of BREATH to the poser of LOVE Task 11: script to convert a number in BINARY var from base 2 to base 10 Task 12: Script to print all possible combinations of two lowercase letters except oo